appwrite/appwrite/docs/references/account/update-prefs.md

 Update currently logged in user account preferences.
-You can pass only the specific settings you wish to update.
+The object you pass is stored as is, and replaces any previous value.